rshelnutt/st-bootstrap.js/README.md

 #### Slider

 ## Custom Form Manager (CFM)
-To enable a responsive rebuild of the custom forms on your page, you must insert the following line directly beneath your  *boot-closepage.inc* in your Page Properties.
+To enable a responsive rebuild of the custom forms on your page, you must insert the following line directly beneath the *boot-closepage.inc* in your Page Properties.

 ```html
 <script src="../scripts/CFManagerBS4.js"></script>
 ```

 **[Note]** It is _strongly_ recommended that you **_DO NOT_** set this file globally.
-Custom Forms do not currently have a separate identifying class to target; attaching this builder may incidentally target unintended forms.
+Custom Forms do not currently have a separate identifying class to target; attaching this builder globally may incidentally target unintended forms.

 ## PayDirect